The Seasonic Prime TX-1300 ATX 3.1 wins in 4 out of 9 comparable specs, with 4 ties. Its biggest advantage is PCIe Connectors (150% better).

 AI Versus Verdict

-Users who require maximum efficiency should select the Seasonic Prime TX-1300 ATX 3.1 for their build.
-Conversely, the Seasonic VERTEX GX-1200 is the better option for budget-conscious buyers, as it holds a 39% advantage in MSRP.
-Choosing between these two units depends on whether you prioritize the superior efficiency of the Prime model or the cost savings offered by the VERTEX unit.
+Users building high-end workstations or systems with multiple power-hungry components should choose the Seasonic Prime TX-1300 ATX 3.1 for its superior PCIe connectivity.
+Conversely, the Seasonic VERTEX GX-1200 is the better option for budget-conscious builders, as it provides a 39% advantage in MSRP.
+Those who do not require the extensive connector count of the Prime model can opt for the Vertex to achieve significant cost savings while still utilizing a reliable power supply solution.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.